wp-plugins/widget-visibility-time-scheduler/README.txt

 You can find a detailed and understandable explanation at [Wikipedia: Year 2038 problem](http://en.wikipedia.org/wiki/Year_2038_problem).
 That text also explains why the lowest year number is 1970.

-= Which languages does the plugin support? =

-Actually these languages are supported:

-* English
-* German (Deutsch)
-* Spanish (Español)
-* Brazilian Portuguese (Português do Brasil)
-* Persian (Farsi)

-Further translations are welcome.
-If you want to give in your translation please leave a notice in the [plugin's support forum](https://wordpress.org/support/plugin/widget-visibility-time-scheduler).

 = Where is the *.pot file for translating the plugin in any language? =

 If you want to contribute a translation of the plugin in your language it would be great!
 You would find the *.pot file in the 'languages' directory of this plugin.
 If you would send the *.po file to me I would include it in the next release of the plugin.